freon4dsl/Freon-documentation/docu-content/050_Background/010_Overview/+page.md

-# A bit of Background
+# A Bit of Background

 It took a few years to create Freon, but more importantly it took a lot of experience: experience with building software in general, experience with creating languages like UML and OCL, experience with creating a large number of DSLs,